 Montgomery humbly figures the opportunity to have provided print, poetry and journalism for such a hungry, critically engaged and inquisitive audience as a privilege he was happy to receive.
 He acknowledges that as custodian of Sheffield’s Hartshead Press, inherited from his mentor, Joseph Gales, he had soon realised that he was in a ‘situation that should give him the opportunity of doing much evil or much good.’
 Fortunately, though a ‘civil war of words [was] raging in the neighbourhood’ with ‘two parties [arrayed] on contrary extremes’ and ‘no moderation on either side’, Montgomery was able to forge a path by following the example of his predecessor, Gales, who he describes as the ‘generous, upright, disinterested [and] noble minded proprietor of The Sheffield Register’ (Montgomery in Everett 1854, 141).
 By adopting these principles, and respecting the intrinsic critical capacities of his Sheffield readers, Montgomery - according to his own account - had managed to steer the Hartshead press through the tumultuous first two decades of the nineteenth century, concluding that his own contribution to Sheffield’s culture was, in the grand scheme of things, simply to offer ‘an occasional rhyme here, paragraph, or essay in the newspaper, written rather for the purpose of showing my literary rather than my political qualifications’ (Montgomery in Everett 1854, 141).
 He is, of course, being far too modest, and deliberately underselling the role played by both his newspaper, and the press he inherited from Gales, in constructing Sheffield’s reputation for radicalism and for building the very community of ‘reading and thinking people’ he claims was always there.
-This tendency, to praise Sheffield’s innate exceptionalism whilst positioning the Hartshead Press as a facilitator rather than as an architect of Sheffield literary and political culture is one that characterises the editorial reflections of Gales, Montgomery and their successor John Everett.
+This tendency, to praise Sheffield’s innate exceptionalism whilst positioning the Hartshead Press as a facilitator rather than as an architect of Sheffield literary and political culture is one that characterises the editorial reflections of Gales, Montgomery, and their successor John Everett.
 It is also one, this chapter will argue, that actively obfuscates the press’s commercial strategies, the entrepreneurial zeal of its printers and the self-conscious and symbiotic mythologisation that the press effected during this period, both of Sheffield as a radical city and of the Hartshead Press itself.

 Joseph Gales and the Hartshead Press